UVCity/Right-Call/Documentation/User.md

 <img src="Assets/eyeTrackingQuestion.png" width="600">

 - For the eye-tracking question, you can write the question, and then choose the quadrant of the screen the student should be looking at.
+- You also have the option to choose between Corner Quadrants and Vertical Quadrants of the screen.
 - On the "Assign New Activity" popup, the user must click the save button if they wish to attach the question to the timestamp.
 Clicking close would not add the question to the timestamp, and the admin would need to add the question again.
 - Once finished adding questions and timestamps, the User can click the "Save" button at the bottom left corner of the timestamps and activities list which will upload the timestamps and questions and redirect the user back to the page where they can select lessons to add timestamps to.
 - If the user is done editing lessons, they can click the Save button to go back to the main admin page.